plausible/docs/docs/stats-api.md

 Querying the Plausible API will feel familiar if you have used time-series databases before.
 You cannot query individual records from our stats database.
 You can only request aggregated metrics over a certain time period.

+Each request requires a `site_id` parameter which is the domain of your site as configured in Plausible.
+If you're unsure, navigate to your site settings in Plausible and grab the value of the `domain` field.

 ### Time periods

 The options are identical for each endpoint that supports configurable time periods.
 Each period